gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "On?"

 "What these fellows want.
 How long they plan on staying.
 How nasty they are.
 How many others do more than just talk."
-Vurt cleared his throat.
+Erileine imagined his scowl.
 "Could be none of them do, you know.
 Could be this story's already over."

 "Somebody will do something," Saedanne said bitterly.
 "Somebody always does."